Which is better: aero mechanical conveyors or pneumatic conveyors?

 Aero mechanical conveyors will transfer virtually all of the material introduced into the conveyor.
 Air purging is an option to clear out any residual material.
 Another option is dry cleaning, running a material like salt inside of the conveyor.
 Wash gates and drains are included when the application requires the system to be wet washed.
 When wet washing the AMC creates an agitation effect, like a dishwasher, that completely washes the inside of the conveyor.
 The conveyor can run while empty to dry out.

 Pneumatic conveyors are also easily cleaned.
 They can be dry cleaned using salt to scour the conveyor.
 For wet cleaning, a “pig” is pushed through the piping system using compressed air.
+Since both conveyors are easily cleaned, this round is a tie.

-It’s difficult to say which conveyor will truly work best for your process without an engineer knowing more about your operation.
+While aero mechanical conveyors have considerable benefits across industries and processes, it’s difficult to say which conveyor will truly work best for your process without an engineer knowing more about your operation.
 Not all processes are the same.
 At Spiroflow, we have a team of engineers in the United States and the United Kingdom that can help you.
 Feel free to contact us if you have any more questions.